Skip to main content

 Limitations

-• Answer length is capped at approximately 2,000 tokens.
-For very long answers, break your question into smaller, focused calls or ask for a summary first.
+• Answer length capped at ~2000 tokens.
+For very long answers, ask for a summary or request the analysis in multiple focused calls.

-• No structured citation list.
-The agent mentions sheet names and ranges in prose but does not return a machine-readable list of source cells.
+• Citations aren’t structured — the agent mentions sheets and ranges in prose but doesn’t return a machine-readable citation list.
+Coming.